mephi-ut/fromcheckmilter/README.md

  - -p /path/to/unix/socket - path to unix socket to communicate with MTA.
  - -t timeout - timeout in seconds of communicating with MTA.
- - -m - check "MAIL FROM" value and require that domains of "MAIL FROM" and "From" should be equal.
+ - -m - check "MAIL FROM" value and require domains of "MAIL FROM" and "From" to be similar ("MAIL FROM" should be substring of "From" or vice versa).
  - -h - help